YuZhaoping/developer-challenge/MovieRating/RESTAPIs.md

 * Request body:
 ```
 {
-  "movieRating": {
   "category": "<The category of movies for rating>"
 }
-}
 ```
 * Response body:
 ```
 {
+  "apiVersion": "v1",
-  "movieRating": {
+  "data": {
     "contactId": "<Use the contact deployed address as it's id>",
     "category": "<The category of movies for rating>"
   }